reeno/IndexNow/README.md

 ### Timing schedule of cron
 Lists the various options the LazyCron module provides when the cron should be executed.
 The value "Never" disables the cron.

-### URIs per execution
+### URIs per cron execution
 Number of URIs which are sent to IndexNow during one LazyCron execution.
 IndexNow accepts not more than 10.000 per batch.
+If you send too many changes to IndexNow, you might get an error "429 Too Many Requests" from the IndexNow API and thus you are blocked for some time.

 ### Grace period after saving
 How many seconds should the module wait after saving a page before sending it to IndexNow?
 Prevents sending it to often to IndexNow when multiple changes occur within a short time period.

-### After how many days should old entries be deleted?
+Avoid submitting the same URL many times a day.
+If you send too many changes to IndexNow, you might get an error "429 Too Many Requests" from the IndexNow API and thus you are blocked for some time.

+### Log cleaning period
 The log table of IndexNow keeps track of all submitted pages.
 This table is cleaned up after a certain time.
 You can specify how many days old entries should be kept in the log.
+Every URI is only listed once in ther table.
+So it is not a real log, as a new edit of a page "overwrites" the old submission log entry.

 ## Caveats
 The module sees which page was edited.
 It does not see, in which **other** pages this certain page is included.
-So if you e.g. create a blog entry, the module will send the blog entry to IndexNow but not the parent overview page.
+So if you e.g. create a blog entry, the module will send the blog entry to IndexNow but not the parent blog overview page.

 ## Usage